How to Convert Text to Speech in Python

 engine.runAndWait()

-say() method adds an utterance to speak to the event queue, while runAndWait() method runs the actual event loop until all commands queued up.
-So you can call multiple times the say() method and run a single runAndWait() method in the end, in order to hear the synthesis, try it out!
+say() method adds an utterance to speak to the event queue, while the runAndWait() method runs the actual event loop until all commands are queued up.
+So you can call say() multiple times and run a single runAndWait() method in the end to hear the synthesis, try it out!

-This library provides us with some properties that we can tweak based on our needs.
-For instance, let's get the details of speaking rate:
+This library provides us with some properties we can tweak based on our needs.
+For instance, let's get the details of the speaking rate:

 # get details of speaking rate